Biased random walk in positive random conductances on $\mathbb{Z}^{d}$: Exit probability of large boxes

 Fix $p'$ close to 1.
-For $K$ large enough, the probability that a vertex is $K$-open can be made arbitrarily close to $1$, so, by Theorem 0.0 in~\cite{LSS}, the law $P_{p,\text{orient}}$ dominates an i.i.d.~bond percolation with parameter $p'$.
+For $K$ large enough, the probability that a vertex is $K$-open can be made arbitrarily close to $1$.
+This means that we can make the probability of an edge being even-open arbitrarily close to $1$, so, by Theorem 0.0 in \cite{LSS}, the law $P_{p, \mathrm{orient}}$ dominates an i.i.d. bond percolation with parameter $p'$.